OfflineTV: History

 "Seasons" of the OfflineTV are more or less distinguished for every house the group has moved into throughout the years.
 Initially, the group had initially released a video as a sort of update, with the start of seasons 1 and 2.
 After living together for four years, the group left the content house and began living separately following the expiration of their lease in December 2021, citing that they wanted to try new things while remaining as part of OfflineTV.
 As of December 16, 2022, most of the OfflineTV members have moved in together again, with the exception of Pokimane, Michael Reeves and Yvonne.
+As of September 2024, the talent are spread between Los Angeles, Seattle, and Vancouver.

-In 2023, OfflineTV officially announced the departure of co-founder Pokimane through a "graduation," although she continues to remain part of their circle, OfflineTV and Friends, and has been present in some later videos.
+In 2023, OfflineTV officially announced the departure of co-founder Pokimane through a graduation, although she continues to remain part of their circle, OfflineTV and Friends, and has been present in some later videos.